tinify/iMessage-Panda-sticker/README.md

-# Making an animated sticker for iMessage
+# Making animated stickers for iMessage that remain below 500KB

 With the release of iOS 10, Apple introduced stickers in iMessage.
 A sticker is a small image or animation that can be sent or placed on messages, photos or on